 Indicated in MIB message.
 In case of multiple PLMNs or NPNs indicated in SIB1, this field is common for all PLMNs and NPNs.
-This field is ignored by UEs supporting NTN while cellBarredNTN is included in SIB1. .
+This field is ignored by UEs supporting NTN while cellBarredNTN is included in SIB1.
+This field is ignored by UEs supporting NES if cellBarredNES is configured in SIB1.

 //SKIP THE UNCHANGED PART//